-Further, the proposed plan does not attempt to protect historic resources in this predominantly historic area consisting of 17th and 18th century farmhouses and postwar suburban homes situated on a timeworn, rural and narrow set of roadways adjacent to a poorly engineered intersection at state road Route 139.
+Further, the proposed, amended plan does not attempt to protect historic resources in this predominantly historic area consisting of 17th and 18th century farmhouses and postwar suburban homes situated on a timeworn, rural and narrow set of roadways adjacent to a poorly engineered intersection at state road Route 139.
 Homes constructed from 1666 to 1720 have interment facilities (cemeteries) on property, in danger from stormwater runoff resulting from this proposed development.
 Among many others, Ephraim Randall, historical figure and shipbuilder who constructed "The Beaver" (notable for its role in the Boston Tea Party, precursor to the American Revolutionary War) is interred on the parcel at 300 Water Street.

-In summary, this proposed project cannot be located on this site as stated previously in this document and supported by the addendum.
+In summary, this proposed project even as amended cannot be located on this site as stated previously in this document and supported by the addendum.
 It is clear that:

-- No legitimate evaluation of this site can be performed using the application's inaccurate information submitted - It would be an irresponsible gamble to the stability of the North River, the watershed, the feeding wetlands and all of the species who depend upon this ecosystem, including the residents of Pembroke, Scituate, Marshfield, Norwell, Hanover and Hanson - There is no ability to ameliorate the damage to the threatened and endangered species referenced within the layout or effect of this parcel - None of the current infrastructure would support this project, from the roadways to the waterlines; the costs to the developer to widen these roadways, install water lines and address the recommendation of re-engineering the intersection is cost prohibitive - Public safety would be endangered beyond any reasonable or conscionable standard and as a result the proposed project has no support from anyone solicited to date
+- No legitimate evaluation of this site can be performed using the application's incomplete information submitted - It would be an irresponsible gamble to the stability of the North River, the watershed, the feeding wetlands and all of the species who depend upon this ecosystem, including the residents of Pembroke, Scituate, Marshfield, Norwell, Hanover and Hanson - There is no ability to ameliorate the damage to the threatened and endangered species referenced within the layout or effect of this parcel - None of the current infrastructure would support this project, even as amended, from the roadways to the waterlines; the costs to the developer to widen these roadways, install water lines and address the recommendation of re-engineering the intersection is cost prohibitive - Public safety would be endangered beyond any reasonable or conscionable standard and as a result the proposed project, even as amended, has no support from anyone solicited to date

-The Pembroke Board of Selectmen cannot and will not support this site for the development of this project; in a unanimous vote on January 30, 2017, we voted to issue a letter of non-support of this project to MassHousing.
+The Pembroke Board of Selectmen cannot and will not support this site for the development of this project; we issue this letter of non-support of this project as amended to MassHousing.